tdwg/bdq/tg2/core/generation/docs/core_tests.md

 ## Description

-Propose amendments of the values of dwc:minimumDepthInMeters and/or dwc:maximumDepthInMeters if they can be interpreted from dwc:verbatimDepth.
+Propose amendments of the values of dwc:minimumDepthInMeters and dwc:maximumDepthInMeters if they can be interpreted from dwc:verbatimDepth.

 ## Specification

-INTERNAL_PREREQUISITES_NOT_MET if dwc:verbatimDepth is EMPTY or the value is not unambiguously interpretable or dwc:minimumDepthInMeters and dwc:maximumDepthInMeters are not EMPTY; FILLED_IN the value of dwc:minimumDepthInMeters and/or dwc:maximumDepthInMeters if they could be unambiguously determined from dwc:verbatimDepth; otherwise NOT_AMENDED
+INTERNAL_PREREQUISITES_NOT_MET if dwc:verbatimDepth is EMPTY or the value is not unambiguously interpretable; FILLED_IN the value of dwc:minimumDepthInMeters and dwc:maximumDepthInMeters if they are EMPTY and could be unambiguously determined from dwc:verbatimDepth; otherwise NOT_AMENDED.

 ## Rationale Management